ahmed751995/FSND-capstone-project/README.md

 * General
   * add new actor to the database
-  * Executive Producer and Casting Director are the only roles who have the authorization to post an acotr
+  * Executive Producer and Casting Director are the only roles who have the authorization to post an actor

 * sample: curl --location --request POST 'BaseUrl/actors' --header 'Authorization: Bearer $TOKEN' --header 'Content-Type: application/json' --data-raw '{"name": "saif", "age": 18, "gender": "male"}'